-The project will be directed by a Project Science Team (PST) formed in November 2017 based on principles and procedures detailed in the PICES Policy for approval and management of special projects (Decision 2017/A/7).
+The project is being directed by the Project Science Team (PST) formed in November 2017 based on principles and procedures detailed in the PICES Policy for approval and management of special projects (Decision 2017/A/7).
 All PICES member countries and all the above mentioned Committees are represented on the PST (see membership below), co-chaired by Drs.
-Mitsutaku Makino (Fisheries Research and Education Agency, Japan) and Mark Wells (University of Maine, USA).
-The PST is responsible for the detailed planning and execution of the project, and annual reporting on scientific progress to MAFF/JFA and to PICES Science Board through the Human Dimension Committee.
+Mitsutaku Makino and Mark Wells.
+The PST is responsible for the scientific implementation of the project and annual reporting to MAFF/JFA and to PICES Science Board through the HD Committee.
 The report to MAFF/JFA should be submitted within 90 days after the close of each project year ending March 31, and include a summary of the activities carried out in the year, with an evaluation on the progress made, and a workplan for the following year.
 Within PICES, Science Board takes the responsibility for reporting to Governing Council on the progress and achievements of the project.